nxt-dev/nxt-dev.github.io/docs/user_docs/docs/reference.md

 Tokens are _not_ python template strings, even though they share the syntax.

 !!! note "Quote behavior in tokens"
-    Since all attribute values are stored and processed as strings in NXT before they are composed as python objects, you have do manually manage string attributes.
+    Since all attribute values are stored and processed as strings in NXT before they are composed as python objects, you have to manually manage string attributes.
 The value will _substitute as written_.
 In some cases, it makes sense to have string attributes in quotes, in other cases, it makes sense to add quotes in the code block.
     For example if you had an attribute `side` set to a value of `L`

     `foot_${side}` and `'foot_' + '${side}'` are equally valid.
 This really comes down to convention.

-    There is a simple `w()` convivence function to assist with adding quotes when using a python string object as a string.
+    There is a simple `w()` convenience function to assist with adding quotes when using a python string object as a string.

     ```
     my_attr = 'quotes go away when it becomes a string object'
     self.attribute = w(my_attr)
     ```

-    `my_attr` can now be used by downstream nodes as a string
+    `my_attr` can now be used by downstream nodes as a string.

 ## Compute